LensArt/esphome-nad-uart/README.md

 Make sure to connect the Rx and Tx pins properly between the nodes that need to communicate.
 I had a problem with my amplifier and
 MAX3232 where I used a straight cable instead of a twisted/null cable, which caused the devices to not communicate with each other.
 It took me a long time to realize this mistake.

+Don't use D7 / D8 pins on the D1 mini as D8 must be low during boot.
+The TX and RX pins also didn't work for me because they are hard-wired to the onboard USB-TTL converter, which keeps them high or interferes with external serial devices.